 - Monday, Tuesday and Wednesday are spiritual preparation days for the Triduum.
 Traditionally a time for reconciliation.

 - During the Middle Ages Christians came to consider that they were unworthy of receiving communion.
 Reception of communion became so rare that at the Council of Lateran (1215) the Church mandated that it be received at least once a year on Easter Sunday.
 This became known as the Easter duty.
 The time frame was extended to the period between the first Sunday of Lent and Trinity Sunday.

 - The official and oldest name for Holy Thursday is Thursday of the Lord’s Supper.

 - Another old name for Holy Thursday was Pure or Clean Thursday reflective of the two liturgical rituals of reconciliation and the stripping of the altar.

 - The term Maundy Thursday reflected the solemn ritual of the washing of the feet.
 It is a distortion of the Latin work for commandment –

 - The Washing of the Feet by the presider of the Holy Thursday Mass has been present in local liturgies since the fifth century.

-- Good Friday throughout the years has been of quiet, sadness and mourning of the crucifixion and death of Jesus.
+- Good Friday throughout the years has been one of quiet, sadness and mourning for\f the crucifixion and death of Jesus.
 Mass is never celebrated on Good Friday.

 - Hot cross buns started life in early Christian tradition as flat, unleavened imitations of the Passover bread.